Hugh Gwyn

 Hugh Gwyn (c.
-1590 - c.
-1654) was a British colonist who owned the first legally-sanctioned slave in the Colony of Virginia, John Punch.
-Gwyn served several terms in the Virginia House of Burgesses and was a justice.
+1590 – c.
+1654) was an Englishman who settled in the Virginia colony.
+Gwyn served several terms in the Virginia House of Burgesses (representing the same area, but as different counties were created) and also held local offices.
+Gwynn's Island is named for him, and family members have lived there since.
+Spelling varying in that era and between Wales and England, multiple persons named "Hugh Gwyn" or "Hugh Wynne" lived in the Virginia Colony in the 1600s.

-Biography
+Early life and emigration

-Hugh Gwyn (sometimes spelled "Wynne", "Wing", or "Gwinne") likely immigrated to Jamestown with the 1608 second supply, while a possible relative by the same name is recorded c.
-1620 on the George as a servant to Captain William Peirce.
+Hugh Gwyn (sometimes spelled "Wynne", "Wing", or "Gwinne") likely immigrated to Jamestown with the 1608 second supply.
+A Hugh Gwynn, possibly a separate person, sailed to the colony in the George c.
+1620 as a servant to Captain William Peirce.
+This two men may be the same person, or different people.

 Gwyn claimed to discover Gwynn's Island in c.
 1611.
 According to legend, Gwynn saved Pocahontas from a sinking canoe near the island.

-At a January 1624 muster, Hugh Wing [sic] was listed as aged 30 years.
+At a January 1624 muster, a Hugh Wing [sic] was listed as aged 30 years.
+Either this person immigrated in 1608 at the age of fourteen, or immigrated in 1620.